HAMMAS-SALEEM/HAMMAS-SALEEM/README.md

 - 🔭 I’m currently working on JavaScript Frameworks such as **React**
 - 🌱 I’m currently learning `HTML` `CSS` `JavaScript`
-- 👯 I’m looking to collaborate on JavaScript projects.
+- 👯 I’m looking to collaborate on JavaScript, React projects.
+- 🌱 Don't be shy to say Hi
 - ⚡ Fun fact: I am Singer.

 <br />